Your feedback matters

 The Met has set up Police Encounter Panels (PEPs) to allow communities the opportunity to give feedback on a broad range of policing encounters.
 The purpose of PEPs is to improve trust and confidence through community review of Body Worn Video.

 As part of the Met’s commitment to increase accountability to the public and to improving the quality of its encounters, the information associated with your stop and search or police encounter (including, where applicable, body worn video footage) may be subject to review by public reference groups.
 In line with this we welcome feedback, contact us online or by post.

 Ride Along scheme

-The Ride Along scheme offers members of the public the opportunity to accompany our officers on patrol.
+The Ride Along scheme offers members of the public the opportunity to accompany our officers on patrol and experience first hand how stop and search may be used.
 The scheme enables two-way learning and helps create greater understanding and closeness between the police and the public.

 Please note: the Ride Along Scheme is temporarily suspended as a precautionary measure due to the Covid-19 situation and keeping in line with NPCC guidelines.